 And then there's the scene where Ragnar and Ecbert discuss a possible alliance while in the bathtub together, particularly the part when Ecbert stares at Ragnar as he undresses.

 To some, Jarl Borg can come off as either this or a Designated Villain.
-There's no question that he's an underhanded and ruthless warrior, but that really doesn't make him any worse than the protagonists.
+There's no question that he's an underhanded and ruthless warrior, but that really doesn't make him any worse than the Main Characters .
 Horik dislikes him because of a long-standing dispute over land between them, but it's impossible to tell who was in the right on that one.
 Ragnar hates him because of his invasion and brief occupation of Kattegat.
-However, that assault was only in response to King Horik backing out of their alliance at the last possible moment, for petty reasons.
+However, that assault was only in response to King Horik backing out of their alliance at the last possible moment, for petty reasons — which, given the relinquishment of his claim to Horik's land rested on Ragnar's promise of Western booty, was more or less an appropriate response by the laws of the time and the place.
 After Ragnar takes back his home and apparently forgives him, Borg swiftly admits that Ragnar is the better person, and genuinely seems open to making amends.
 However, this was all a cruel ploy on the part of Ragnar, who captures him and carves the Blood Eagle on him.
-These factors, combined with his tragic backstory and Face Death with Dignity scene, can make it seem like all the hate he gets from the protagonists and portions of the fandom isn't completely merited.
+These factors, combined with his tragic backstory and an absolutely epic Face Death With Dignity scene, can make it seem like all the hate he gets from the Main Characters and portions of the fandom isn't completely merited.

 Like You Would Really Do It: Trailers for Season 2 seemed to imply that Floki would be killed in battle by Rollo.
 Given the character's popularity, many fans suspected that this wouldn't be the case.